roq-messaging/RoQ/README.md

 - git
 - ansible (tested with version 1.8.4)

-Pull this git repository on your machine.
+Clone this git repository on your machine.

 ### Install RoQ
 Launch the following script (be sure that the prerequisite package have been installed):